 Mining stocks fell

-Notably, the target prices of these four mining companies are significantly higher than their current prices, which suggests a positive outlook.
+The target prices of these four miners continue to be higher than their current trading prices, which suggests a positive outlook for these miners.